 Information for First-Time Licensure Applicants

-If you are applying for any Nevada educator license, including a substitute teaching license, for the first time, you will need to submit the following:
+If you are applying for any Nevada educator license, including a substitute teaching license, for the first time, you will need to register for your online profile through OPAL and submit the following:

 You may also find the Applications/Forms and Testing Requirements pages helpful for this section.

-A completed Application for Educator Licensure, available on our Applications/Forms page
+- A completed Application for Educator Licensure, available through OPAL registration, the link is available on our Applications/Forms page

-Original transcripts issued by an accredited college or university and bearing the college or university seal.
+- Original transcripts issued by an accredited college or university and bearing the college or university seal.
 Transcripts do not need to be in a sealed envelope.
 Electronic transcripts will be accepted only if they are transmitted directly to the Department of Education from an accredited college or university, or from a recognized clearinghouse such as eScript.
+All electronic transcripts should be emailed to email@example.com.
 A list of accredited institutions in the United States is available on the U.S. Department of Education's website at http://ope.ed.gove/accreditation/.
 Foreign transcripts must be accompanied by an original translation and course-by-course/degree equivalency evaluation completed by an approved evaluation service.
 A list of approved evaluation services is available at the bottom of this page.
+Any transcripts submitted to the Department after May 31, 2017 will not be returned.

-A cashier’s check, money order, or Visa, MasterCard, or Discover payment for $161.
-Cashier's checks or money orders should be made payable to the Nevada Department of Education.
-If you are mailing in your application and want to pay by credit card, you may use the credit card authorization form available on the Applications/Forms page.
+- Please submit payment in the form of Visa, MasterCard, or Discover in the amount of $180.
+If you have requested a paper application to mailing in, you may use the credit card authorization form available on the Applications/Forms page.
 No cash or personal checks will be accepted.
 Licensing fees are not refundable.

 Information on Adding an Additional Endorsement

-If you are adding an additional endorsement or area of licensure to your existing Nevada educator license, you must submit the following:
+If you are applying for an additional endorsement or area of licensure to your existing Nevada educator license, you will need to register for your online profile through OPAL and submit the following:

-A completed Application for Educator Licensure, available on our Applications/Forms page.
+- A completed Application for Educator Licensure, available through OPAL registration, the link is available on our Applications/Forms page.

-Proof of completion of all academic requirements for licensure in the specified area, in the form of original transcripts issued by an accredited college or university and bearing the college or university seal.
+- Proof of completion of all academic requirements for licensure in the specified area, in the form of original transcripts issued by an accredited college or university and bearing the college or university seal.
 Electronic transcripts are acceptable if sent directly to the Department of Education from the issuing institution or a recognized clearinghouse such as eScript.
-Transcripts do not need to be in a sealed envelope.
+All electronic transcripts should be emailed to firstname.lastname@example.org.
+Paper Transcripts do not need to be in a sealed envelope.
+Any transcripts submitted to the Department after May 31, 2017 will not be returned.

 Alternative Route to Licensure

 The Alternative Route to Licensure program provides a non-traditional path to educator licensure for applicants who hold a bachelor’s degree but have not completed a traditional program of educator preparation.
-More information on the ARL program, as well as a list of provider agencies approved by the Nevada Commission on Professional Standards in Education, is available from the Department of Education’s Office of Educator Development and Support.
+More information on the ARL program, as well as a list of provider agencies approved by the Nevada Commission on Professional Standards in Education, is available on our webpage for Alternate Routes to Licensure (ARL)

 To determine which specific courses you will be able to teach with a given license or endorsement, check the appropriate Correlation Directory on our Educator Development and Support page.